Annie and Olivia

 Holly is generously sponsored by:

 Holly Sue is a chatty kitty, OK with dogs and laid back other cats.
 She would do well in a quiet environment with an experienced guardian.
-She is generally healthy but had been having seizures.
-Now she is on medication for that and has become seizure free and pretty good about taking her pills.
+She does not like to be held or moved in a carrier.
 Please ask for a private interview.